ceilfors/ceilfors.github.io/_drafts/dependency-injection-in-aws-lambda-nodejs.md

 the dependencies in tests.
 Due to this reason, I could not found a clean way to inject the dependencies of our handler function.

-Here is the simple idea, from the the [node documentation](https://nodejs.org/api/modules.html#modules_modules):
+Here is an idea, from the the [node documentation](https://nodejs.org/api/modules.html#modules_modules):

 > Functions and objects are added to the root of a module by specifying additional properties on the special `exports` object.

-We often forget that Node.js module system is so simple that the `exports` that we would normally use to export functions is basically just an object.
-That means just like any other objects, you would be able to set and override its default properties and mock them out. *Let's promote our dependency to become the module's property*.
+We often forget that Node.js module system (or CommonJS) is so simple that the `exports` that we would normally use to export functions is basically just an object.
+That means just like any other objects, you would be able to override its default properties to mock them out. *Let's promote our dependency to become the module's property*.
 In our scenario, that is the twitterService: